-Following the granting of Independence to Fiji in 1970 the former Branch sought recognition as a National Society.
-National Society recognition was achieved in 1971 when the government officially recognised FRCS as an auxiliary to public authorities and as the only Red Cross Society in Fiji.
+We gained recognition as a National Society in 1972, when the government officially acknowledged FRCS as an auxiliary to public authorities and as the only Red Cross Society in Fiji.

-Today there are 16 FRCS Branches around the country: Rabi, Rotuma, Seaqaqa, Savusavu, Bua, Taveuni, Labasa, Levuka, Rakiraki, Tavua, Ba, Lautoka, Nadi, Sigatoka, Suva and Nalawa.
+We have 16 Branches around the country with more than 300 volunteers.
+The Branches are located in Rabi, Rotuma, Seaqaqa, Savusavu, Bua, Taveuni, Labasa, Levuka, Rakiraki, Tavua, Ba, Lautoka, Nadi, Sigatoka, Suva and Nalawa.

 Should you ever feel the need to bring about a positive change without thinking about anything in return, then join our amazing and incredible team of volunteers.